prawnzyy/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for [Ba]king [Br]ead.

 4. Double-click on the jar and a GUI similar to the one below should appear in a few seconds.
 If this does not work for you, check the [FAQ](#faq)

+5. Some sample data has been preloaded into the application

 ![Ui](images/Ui.png)